jw995/Advanced_Java/SpringMicroservice/readme.md

 	fault isolation -- won't affect entire application if one service goes 		down mixed tech stack
 	granular scaling
+	spring boot -- auto config, Acuator can check if the service is healthy (url: /health)

 ### 4. Implementation: Spring boot

+### 5. Disadvantage of Microservice
+The system architechture will become complex, hard to debug or maintain since all the logs are at the same place.

+##### *all theb service are stateless, so there is no sessions, use token

+### 6.steps to build and config a microservice
+-- create several spring boot appplications
+-- create relationship(REST calls) between the applcications(services)